fushenshen/parse-markdown-to-html/README.md

 ###how to use:

-in  main.cpp,replace  `filepath` and `outpath` with your file then compile and run main.cpp ,then get the  outpath.html
+in  main.cpp,replace  `filepath` and `outpath` with your file then compile and run main.cpp ,finally get the  outpath.html

 ###what i want to